Call us on

 Although any sort of house flooding is devastating for those concerned, one of the biggest concerns for local councils and water management companies is sewage mixing with the surface floodwater.
 When normal rainwater drains can’t sustain the excess water, this floods sewage drains.
 The result is sewage released by blown manhole or domestic drain covers, or coming back into properties via WCs.

 Local authorities, water management companies,

 the Natural Environmental Research Council and many others, are actively looking into sustainable drainage systems as a way of solving these problems.
-So what are sustainable drainage systems, and how do they work?
+So what are sustainable drainage systems and how do sustainable drainage systems work?

 Consider the UK before industrialisation: the rain would fall, soak into the ground, and filter through the substrate to subterranean reservoirs, or find its way to natural rivers, and finally out to sea.